Baking2Trees/24t2-term-project-6453/README.md

 In modern file-sharing systems, users face several challenges including:

-- **Ensuring Consistency:** Ensuring all users have the most current version of a file.
+- **Ensuring Consistency:** Making sure all users have the most current version of a file.
-- **Efficient Data Transfer:** Transferring only necessary changes rather than entire file copies.
+- **Efficient Data Transfer:** Transferring only necessary changes rather than entire file copies between computers.
-- **Security:** Ensuring secure file sharing to prevent unauthorized access and maintain data integrity.
+- **Security:** Ensuring that files are shared securely, preventing unauthorized access and maintaining data integrity.

 Our project addresses these challenges by simulating a file-sharing system on a local drive.
 Each directory represents a different user.
 When a file is altered, a Merkle tree of the file is created and sent to other directories.
 These directories identify missing parts, request this data, and receive it securely.